OCA/l10n-netherlands/l10n_nl_bsn/readme/CONFIGURE.rst

 To be able to see the BSN number, give the proper permits to the user:

-* User must belong to the "Employees Officer" group
+* User must belong at least to the "Officer : Manage all employees" group